 - Within 8 days of receiving the dissolution petition, the respondent is required to send a reply by post to your dissolution petition stating whether or not he/she intend to contest the dissolution.
 The respondent must respond within 7 days in case of an online response where the dissolution petition was filed by your civil partner online.

 - If your civil partner (respondent) does not contest the dissolution, you can then apply for a Conditional Order of Dissolution.
 If your civil partner contests the dissolution, you’re still able to apply for a final dissolution order, but you’ll need to attend a court hearing where your case will be discussed.
 A family court judge will then decide whether to grant you a Conditional Order of Dissolution.
-If the court approves your dissolution petition, you and your civil partner (respondent) will be sent certificates stating the time and date when the dissolution will be granted.
+If the court approves your dissolution petition, you and your civil partner (respondent) will be sent certificates stating the date and time the dissolution will be granted.
 If your dissolution petition is rejected, you may be sent a form called a ‘notice of refusal of judge’s certificate’ giving reasons why you are not permitted to dissolve.
 This form will also inform you of the next steps to take.
-For example, you might be asked to provide additional information, or you might be required to attend a hearing;
+For example, you might be asked to provide additional information, or you might be required to attend a hearing.

 - After 6 weeks and 1 day of a conditional order of dissolution being granted by the court, you can then apply for a dissolution order.
 Before applying for a dissolution order, you have to submit a financial settlement application if there are assets and money for which a settlement is required.
 Once you have a decree absolute, your civil partnership is officially dissolved, and you are no longer considered to be in a civil partnership.